 Our main design principles were to develop a host side caching software that is the highest performing storage performance tier in the market and also the easiest to deploy & use.

-VirtuCache is kernel mode software for VMware that clusters together any in-host SSDs (and/or in-host RAM) installed across VMware hosts in a VMware cluster and then caches frequently and recently used data from any SAN based primary storage appliance to this clustered pool of host based high speed media.
-Subsequently, by automatically serving more and more data from in-host SSDs or RAM, VirtuCache substantially improves storage performance for VMware from any SAN based storage appliance, thus improving the performance of applications running within VMs and increasing the density of VMs running on each host, without requiring an expensive upgrade to SSD based storage appliances.
+VirtuCache is software for VMware that clusters together any in-VMware host storage media (SSD, RAM, PMEM) installed across VMware hosts in a VMware cluster and then caches all reads and writes from any SAN based storage appliance to this clustered pool of host based high-speed media.
+Subsequently, by automatically serving all VM reads and writes from/to in-host Flash / RAM / PMEM, VirtuCache substantially improves storage performance of VMware & SAN infrastructure, and without requiring any changes to existing storage, server and networking infrastructure.

-All read requests from the VMs on the Host are intercepted by VirtuCache software in the VMware Kernel.
-VirtuCache first looks up the local cache for this data.
-If the data is in the SSD, it is served to the VM from the SSD (called ‘cache hit’).
-If the data is not in the SSD, the I/O path proceeds along its original course, and VMware retrieves the data from the backend LUN/Volume.
-At that point VirtuCache copies the data to the local SSD as well.
-Subsequently if the same data is requested again on the Host, it is now served from the local SSD, instead of from the backend storage appliance.
-In this way VirtuCache accelerates read operations by serving up more and more data from in-Host SSDs.
+All read requests from VMs are intercepted by VirtuCache software in the VMware kernel.
+VirtuCache first looks up the local cache media for this data.
+If the data is in the in-host cache media, it is served to the VM from there (called ‘cache hit’).
+If the data is not in the in-host cache media, the I/O path proceeds along its original course and VMware retrieves the data from the backend LUN/Volume.
+At that point, VirtuCache copies the data to the in-host cache media as well.
+Subsequently, if the same data is requested again by any VM on the host, it is now served from the local in-host cache media, instead of from the backend storage appliance.
+In this way, VirtuCache accelerates read operations by serving up frequently and recently used data from in-host cache media.

-All writes from VMs on the Host are written to the local SSD without synchronously writing to the backend storage appliance.
-By writing to the in-server SSD, writes are substantially accelerated, however the fact that we are not synchronously committing the writes to the backend storage appliance introduces the risk of data loss / corruption in case the local Host or SSD were to fail.
-To guard against this possibility, VirtuCache protects the local cache by replicating / mirroring the writes across Hosts in a VMware cluster.
+All writes from VMs are written to the in-host cache media without synchronously writing to the backend storage appliance.
+By writing only to the in-host cache media, writes are substantially accelerated, however, the fact that we are not synchronously committing the writes to the backend storage appliance introduces the risk of data loss in case the local host were to fail.
+To guard against this possibility, VirtuCache protects the local cache by replicating (mirroring) the writes to cache media across hosts in a VMware cluster.

-Flow control to prevent write intensive VMs from taking over the SSD
+Flow control to prevent write intensive VMs from taking over the cache media

-Since the SSD capacity deployed within VMware Hosts is typically a small percentage of the total LUN capacity of the backend storage appliance, care needs to be taken to prevent write intensive VMs from taking over the entire SSD.
-VirtuCache allows bursty writes from VMs to be written to the SSD at native SSD write speeds without synchronously syncing the data to the backend disk.
-However for prolonged write intensive activity from VMs, VirtuCache’s flow control feature throttles back the write speeds to the SSD.
-This helps ensure fair allocation of SSD capacity to other VMs on the Host and ensures orderly de-staging of writes from the SSD to the backend LUN.
+Since the amount of cache media installed in VMware hosts will typically be a small percentage of the total LUN capacity of the backend storage appliance, care needs to be taken to prevent write intensive VMs from using up the entire cache media.
+VirtuCache allows bursty writes from VMs to be written to the cache media at native write speeds of the cache media without synchronously syncing the data to the backend disk.
+However, if there is prolonged write intensive activity from only a few VMs, VirtuCache’s flow control feature throttles back write speeds to the in-host cache.
+This helps ensure fair allocation of in-host cache capacity to other VMs on the host and ensures orderly de-staging of writes from the cache media to the backend LUN.

-We use a combination of Least Recently Used (LRU) and First-in-First-Out (FIFO) algorithms to replace less frequently used older data with newer data in cache, much like how traditional Operating Systems have been using these algorithms for Disk-to-Memory caching.
+We use a combination of Least Recently Used (LRU) and First-in-First-Out (FIFO) algorithms to replace older data with newer data in the cache.

-Our Solution is managed using the VirtuCache management VM.
-Only one instance of the management VM needs to be deployed per vCenter instance.
-The management VM lets administrators centrally manage all the VirtuCache instances on ESXi hosts managed by that vCenter instance using either our web user interface or our vCenter plug-in.
-The management VM is not in the IO path and can be powered off without affecting caching behavior.
+VirtuCache software on each host is managed using the VirtuCache management VM.
+Only one instance of the management VM needs to be deployed per vCenter.
+The management VM carries our web user interface and vCenter plug-in, which lets you view performance statistics and configure VirtuCache across the cluster.
+The management VM is not in the storage IO path and can be powered off without affecting caching behavior.